 Skin Cancer Checks

-Two in three Australians will be diagnosed with skin cancer by the time they are 70, with more than 750,000 people treated for one or more non-melanoma skin cancers in Australia each year.
+Two in three Australians will be diagnosed with skin cancer by the time they are 70.

-The good news, however, is that 95 per cent of skin cancer is curable if found early, according to Cancer Council Australia.
+The good news, however, is that 95 % of skin cancer is curable if found early, according to Cancer Council Australia.

-Besides applying an SPF30+ sunscreen when you are outdoors and seeking shade check your skin once a month at home to pick up any changes and see your doctor if you find anything of concern.
+It is recommended to check your skin once a month at home to pick up any changes & see your skin cancer clinic if you find anything of concern.